 You might be surprised to know that a lot can change in your mouth when you get pregnant.
-From increased sensitivity to bleeding gums, many mums notice various changes during the course of their pregnancy, and it’s those, yep - you guessed it - hormones, that can have a huge impact on your oral health.
+From increased sensitivity to bleeding gums, and getting a dryer mouth, many mums notice various changes during the course of their pregnancy, and it’s those, yep - you guessed it - hormones, that can have a huge impact on your oral health.

 To help you understand how you can keep your gums and teeth in tip top condition throughout your pregnancy and beyond, we’ve put together some expert guidance from dentist, Dr Hanna Kinsella, who you might recognise from The Real Housewives of Cheshire.

 What impact does pregnancy have on oral health?

 'During pregnancy, the hormone changes that occur can have an impact on your teeth and oral health.
 For some women it can lead to a number of dental problems and so it’s vital to protect your teeth before, during and after pregnancy in order to reduce the likelihood of problems developing.

 ‘I gave birth to my son, Maximus, in February so I know first hand how pregnancy can change all aspects of your body, including for many people their teeth.
 That’s why it’s important to maintain regular check-ups during pregnancy and beyond in order to help to identify problems and get treatment early.’

 What should you do if you're experiencing an increase in sensitivity when pregnant?